2019 Joseph Story Award

 Starting in 2018, the Joseph Story Award is given annually to a young academic (40 and under) who has demonstrated excellence in legal scholarship, a commitment to teaching, a concern for students, and who has made a significant public impact in a manner that advances the rule of law in a free society.
 This award is presented during the Federalist Society's Annual Student Symposium.
 For past recipients of the Joseph Story Award, please visit here.

-Nominations for the 2019 Joseph Story Award are now being accepted until October 5, 2018.
+Nominations for the 2019 Joseph Story Award are no longer being accepted.